liflab/beepbeep-3-book/markdown/core/README.md

 After creating a source of numbers, we create a new empty `GroupProcessor`.
 The constructor takes two arguments, corresponding to the input and output <!--\index{processor!arity} arity-->arity<!--/i--> of the group.
 Here, our group processor will have one input pipe, and one output pipe.
 The block of instructions enclosed inside the pair of braces put contents inside the group.
 The first six lines work as usual: we create a fork, a trim and a function processor, and connect them all together.
 The remaining three lines are specific to the creation of a group.
 The seventh line calls method [`addProcessors()`](http://liflab.github.io/beepbeep-3/javadoc//GroupProcessor.html#addProcessors(ca.uqac.lif.cep.Processor...)); this puts the created processors inside the group object.

 However, merely putting processors inside a group is not sufficient.
 The `GroupProcessor` has no way to know what are the inputs and outputs of the chain.
 This is done with calls to [`asociateInput()`](http://liflab.github.io/beepbeep-3/javadoc//GroupProcessor.html#associateInput(int, ca.uqac.lif.cep.Processor, int)) and [`asociateOutput()`](http://liflab.github.io/beepbeep-3/javadoc//GroupProcessor.html#associateOutput(int, ca.uqac.lif.cep.Processor, int)).
-The eight line tells the group processor that its input pipe number 0 should be connect to input pipe number 0 of `fork`.
+The eigth line tells the group processor that its input pipe number 0 should be connect to input pipe number 0 of `fork`.
 The ninth line tells the group processor that its output pipe number 0 should be connect to output pipe number 0 of `add`.

 It is now possible to use `group` as if it were a single processor box.
 The remaining lines connect `source` to `group`, and fetch a `Pullable` object from `group`'s output pipe.
 Graphically, this is illustrated as follows: